-The first one was the most destructive.
+The first one was by far the most destructive.
 I was very young; late teen and lack the maturity to understand that what was happening to me was normal given all the circumstances; as such I accepted the pain and abuse which came my way masqueraded as love.
-The abusive was constant day in and day out.
-The only good thing that I got from that relationship is my eldest daughter.
+The abusive was constant, day in and day out; the only good thing that I got from that relationship is my eldest daughter.
 Although it took time for me to “wake up”, she became my reason for leaving that toxicity behind.
-I was determined not to see her grow under the same circumstances I did or worst.
-Looking back, the saddest part was even though I had decided to walk away, leaving hurt.
-Am sure many people after reading what I just wrote would ask why? why would it hurt?…because good or bad I had gotten so used to abuse, that that man had become my savior.
+I was determined not to see her grow under the same circumstances I was experiencing or worst.
+Looking back, the part I feel the saddest about is knowing that back then leaving that relationship hurt.
+Am sure many people after reading what I just wrote would ask why? why would it hurt?…because good or bad I had gotten so used to his abuse, that man had become my savior.
 He had defended me against all the others who had abused me before, as such I felt loyalty towards him.
 I was so wounded and messed up that I thought his own abusive actions didn’t matter because afterwards he showered me with love; I guess I saw him as the best of two evils.
 All the while I hid the pain behind smiles, telling myself over and over again that a man who was so romantic with me must love me.
-I told myself if I tried harder all would be okay, because then he would not loose his temper, leaving me emotionally broken.
+I told myself if I tried harder all would be okay–then he would not lose his temper, leaving me emotionally broken.
 I left law school behind for him and all the dreams that came with it.

-To all who looked from the outside my marriage was a happy one.
+To all who looked from the outside, my marriage was a happy one.
 The type of marriage most people can only dream of.
 Nobody knew that by then my PTSD was already through the roof.
-Nobody knew; nor do I believe they care to know; why I would cry so much or why I would lock myself in a room trying to forget or trying to understand what was wrong with me.
+Nobody knew; nor do I believe they care to know; why I would sporadically drink, go from introverted to extroverted quite quickly or that I would cry myself to sleep trying to understand what was wrong with me.

 There were things in that marriage that made it less than perfect but that is something only I knew.
 I never told anyone because I thought it was none of their business or maybe I just got used to no one wanting to hear about it.
-Maybe I already most would turn their back and be unwilling to help; maybe in fear of having to confront their own demons.
+Maybe I already knew most would turn their back and be unwilling to help; maybe in fear of having to confront their own demons or the past.
 Needles to say after so much trying and counseling I ended the relationship.
 My decision to divorce cost me some of my extended family and friends (I shouldn’t have been surprised, they were very religious and by choosing to divorce I was breaking my vows).
 Even though I left with nothing but my kids, the criticism, blame and punishment from some didn’t stop.
 I stopped drinking so much, worked various odd job; some better than others; I went back to school and started to really focus on getting help for my traumas–hoping to understand more who I was and why I felt so different than most.

 Therapy brought up so much anger and confusion yet the more I faced my demons, the more determined I became not to give up.
 I chose me over the fear of disappointing others.
-I made choices most didn’t understand; it was not for them to understand and now am okay with that.
+I made choices most didn’t understand; it was not for them to understand and now am okay knowing that.
 The more I grew the more outspoken and certain of myself I became.
 The more I grew, the more I wanted of me.
 There were days of total joy and feelings of hope, and there were days when I cried and wanted to disappear; feeling alone, lost and confused.

 You may wonder how then any of this has anything to do with growing within your relationship; well here it is…

-I am now in my third relationship and so far it has been the most confusing, mind blowing adventure I have ever taken.
-My partner and I both have our wounds from the past and we both had things to overcome during this journey.
-There were moments were we thought we would drive each other insane and moments of happiness and joy such as neither one of us had experienced before.
-We both inflicted pain to each other indirectly by our actions or inactions, but we also brought healing to our wounds.
+This relationship so far, has been the most confusing, mind blowing adventure I have ever taken.
+My partner and I both have our wounds from the past– we both had and still have things to overcome during this journey.
+There were moments we thought we would drive each other insane and moments of happiness and joy such as neither one of us had experienced before.
+We both inflicted pain to each other indirectly by our actions or inactions but we also brought healing to our wounds.
 We sought counselling to help us communicate better as it was clear neither one of us wanted out, we just needed to understand each other better.
 Couple therapy has been an eye opener for us–there is a big difference when you go to couple’s therapy yet can’t be honest about how you feel vs going to therapy with the mind set that this is the relationship you want to grow old in.

 It has now been a while and I am happy to say that although we are not perfect, we have certainly grown stronger.
-I can only say that no matter how hard life has gotten at times, one thing we did not do is give up on each other.
-I have to admit that at times my fears got such tight grip on me that I felt as if my life was threatened and it was my partner’s determination to not let go of us which helped us made it through.
-Reminding me of how much love and joy we have when neither one of us focuses on our wounds, and how real we are with one another.
-There were times when I thought “this is it”, “I can’t do this anymore”; it was his faith in us that pulled us through.
+I can only say no matter how hard life has gotten at times, WE DID NOT give up on each other.
+I have to admit that at times my fears got such tight grip on me that I felt as if my life was threatened, at those times it was my partner’s determination to not let go which helped us through–reminding me of how much love and joy we have when neither one of us focuses on our wounds, and how real we are with one another.
+There were times when I thought “this is it, I can’t do this anymore”; it was his faith in us that pulled us through.

-There were times life gave him such a beating as well; at those times it was my turn to pick him up from the ground, my turn to show him love.
-It has been such a learning experience and one that has not ended but one that has been worth every step of the way… now more than ever we are united.
+There were times life gave him such a beating; at those times it was my turn to pick him up from the ground, my turn to show him love.
+It has been such a learning experience, one that hasn’t ended but one that’s been worth every step of the way… no one knows the future but for now we are united and growing.

-People always say “trust God” why then do they not apply the same reasoning when it comes to endings and beginnings?…if God or the Universe or whatever you call it, didn’t want you to meet someone or be part of something it would not have unfolded as it did.
-It gives us choice…Life makes not mistakes…some things will work out and some won’t and that is just part of this rollercoaster called life.
+People always say “trust God”, why then do we not apply the same reasoning when it comes to endings and beginnings?…if God or the Universe or whatever you call it, didn’t want you to meet someone or be part of something, life would unfold differently–it gives us choice.
+Life makes not mistakes…some things will work out and some won’t and that is just part of this rollercoaster called life.

 Here are some hints to help you in your relationship or if you are in a relationship with a survivor: